 A Previous Landlord Reference

-Before handing over the keys to your property, it is important that you know the history of the individual or family you are letting your property to.
+Before handing over the keys to your property, it is important that you know the history of the individual or family you are your property to.
 You will gain vital insight into how they will live and use your property based on their history as tenants elsewhere.
 This is where the importance of a previous landlord’s reference comes in.
 At The House Shop, part of our job is to track down the previous property where your potential tenant lived and get a reference from the landlord.
 We also understand that some tenants come prepared with these details.
 If this is the case, we will still go the length to confirm that the details provided are accurate.
 With the technology available today, it is very easy to put together an authentic looking reference.
 This is why we would use every means available, including making phone calls, sending emails, and using the post to validate the references provided, or, getting a fresh reference from their former landlord.
 This very important part of the referencing process will help you make an informed decision about the suitability of the individual as a tenant and custodian of your property investment.

-At House Shop, our company referencing services makes it easy to get details about any organization looking to rent your property.
+At House Shop, our company referencing services makes it easy to get details about any organization looking to property.
 Whether they need the property for their legal business activities or as accommodation for their staff, it is our job to find out everything you need to know about the company.
 In very little time, our expert team will provide you with details such as a full analysis of the company’s balance sheet, including profit and loss, which will give you an idea of the company’s financial status.
 Depending on the level of screening you want, we would also be able to give you an analysis of the directors and shareholders.
-This is the information that will show you the company’s suitability and ability to follow their rental obligations.
-We are able to obtain detailed information about the organization from Companies House including dates of incorporation, company share capital, credit limits, classification and details of accounts.
+This is the information that will show you the company’s suitability and ability to follow their obligations.
+We are able to obtain detailed information about the organization from Companies House including dates of incorporation, company share capital, credit limits, classification and details of accounts. your

 Organizations are also required to provide guarantors or referees, and our in-depth screen will cover these parties as well.